JefGrailet/WISE/v1/README.md

 * **February 25, 2019:** release of `WISE` v1.0.

 * **September 19, 2019:** release of `WISE` v1.1.
 This new version provides an updated and improved subnet post-processing, as well as one additional step after subnet inference designed to infer *neighborhoods*, network locations bordered by subnets that are located at at most one hop from each other which can consist of a single router or a mesh of network-layer/datalink-layer devices.
 In addition to inferring neighborhoods, `WISE` v1.1 also locates neighborhoods w.r.t. each other by using some additional data collected with partial (Paris) `traceroute` measurements.
 Neighborhoods will be later used to infer more from a target domain.

+* **October 14, 2019:** update of `WISE` v1.1.
+In addition to fixing a minor issue that can occur during neighborhood inference (rare occurrences of cycles which can induce bad _peer_ discovery), this update extends the fingerprinting of `WISE` (used for alias resolution) by adding the inferred initial TTL value of the ICMP "_Time exceeded_" replies, as used by Vanaubel et al. in "_Network Fingerprinting: TTL-Based Router Signatures_" (IMC 2013).
+This TTL value wasn't used in previous tools which the alias resolution module come from due to the impossibility to get this value for all alias candidates.
+In the context of `WISE`, this restriction no longer exists.

 ## Disclaimer